liuxuhelloworld/liuxuhelloworld.github.io/_posts/2021-11-25-kafka-introduction.md

 All of these functionality is provided in a distributed, highly scalable, elastic, fault-tolerant, and secure manner.

 # How does Kafka work in a nutshell?
-Kafka is a distributed system consisting of servers and clients that communicate via a high-performance TCP network protocol.
+Kafka is a distributed system consisting of **servers** and **clients** that communicate via a high-performance TCP network protocol.

 Servers: Kafka is run as a cluster of one or more servers that can span multiple datacenters or cloud regions.
 Some of these servers form the storage layer, called the brokers.
 Other servers run **Kafka Connect** to continuously import and export data as event streams to integrate Kafka with your existing systems such as relational databases as well as other Kafka clusters.
 To let you implement mission-critical use cases, a Kafka cluster is highly scalable and fault-tolerant: if any of its servers fails, the other servers will take over their work to ensure continuous operations without any data loss.

-Clients: They allow you to write distributed applications and microservices that read, write, and process streams of events in parallel, at scale, and in a fault-tolerant manner even in the case of network problems or machine failures.
+Clients: they allow you to write distributed applications and microservices that read, write, and process streams of events in parallel, at scale, and in a fault-tolerant manner even in the case of network problems or machine failures.

 # Main concepts and terminology
 An **event** records the fact that "something happened" in the world or in your business.
+It is also called record or message in the documentation.
 When you read or write data to Kafka, you do this in the form of events.
 Conceptually, an event has a key, value, timestamp, and optional metadata headers.

 **Producers** are those client applications that publish events to Kafka, and **consumers** are those that subscribe to these events.
 In Kafka, producers and consumers are fully decoupled and agnostic of each other, which is a key design element to achieve the high scalability that Kafka is known for.